dentarg/auth0-blog/_posts/2017-12-22-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 There are two major problems with this driver though: It [lacks SSL support](https://stackoverflow.com/questions/38942118/can-not-connect-postgresqlover-ssl-with-rpostgresql-on-windows), and you don't have transactions like you do with the official driver.
 In my humble opinion this is the worst choice right now.
 The good thing is this driver works fine with [dplyr](http://dplyr.tidyverse.org/).

-{% include tweet_quote.html quote_text="The RPostgreSQL driver doesn't support SSL-secured Redshift instances" %}
+{% include tweet_quote.html quote_text="The RPostgreSQL driver doesn't support SSL-secured Redshift instances." %}

 ## RPostgres

-This is another PostgreSQL library, that has much better support using the libpq library, you'll probably need to install the postgresql development header libraries locally for this one to be installed succesfully.
+This is another PostgreSQL library, that has much better support using the [libpq library](https://www.postgresql.org/docs/9.6/static/libpq.html), you'll probably need to install the postgresql development header libraries locally for this one to be installed succesfully.
 [Check out the official docs for installing instructions if you run into issues.](https://github.com/r-dbi/RPostgres)